Wise Online - View Week

 INFORMAL PRACTICE- Mindful Listening

 The informal practice this week is to use conversation as an opportunity for ongoing meditation practice.
-Listening mindfully to your colleagues, friends, family, loved ones, clients, neighbours, strangers etc. Notice when your mind becomes distracted and notice when the mind wants to formulate a response and interject its own ideas and opinions into the conversation.
+Listen mindfully to your colleagues, friends, family, loved ones, clients, neighbours, strangers etc. Notice when your mind becomes distracted and notice when the mind wants to formulate a response and interject its own ideas and opinions into the conversation.
 See if you can be present to it all- get curious about what the mind does during listening.

-*Remember- listen deeply from the heart.
+*Remember- listen deeply from your giraffe heart.
 When it is your turn to reply demonstrate reflective listening by letting them know exactly what you heard.
 People want to be heard and this is a wonderful way to strengthen relationships and build rapport with others.

 Those who have greater self-compassion, report higher levels of adaptive resilience and greater mental wellbeing.
 Practice this week offering a moment of self-compassion to yourself.
 Small moments of positive self-talk, compassion and kindness during times of hurt, difficulty, disappoint or distress will ultimately result in us being more compassionate to others.
 This will help to strengthen your mind and create a happy, healthy brain.
 Imagine what you would say to a close friend or a loved one who was hurting.
 Imagine that you are saying these words to yourself.
 This is a skill that should be practiced regularly.
-It helps us with the ability to communicate more effectively and offer more compassion to others.
+It helps us with the ability to communicate more effectively and to offer more compassion to others.